Find the perfect screen-free venue to host your next retreat in France

 Everything you want to know before booking your screen-free retreat in France.

-For retreats in July and August, particularly in Provence and the Alps, the best centres fill two to three months ahead.
-Spring (April to June) and early autumn (September to October) are the ideal seasons for a digital detox in France: warm, quiet, and without the summer crowds.
-For those periods, three to four weeks’ notice is generally sufficient.
+For July and August, especially in Provence and the Alps, the best venues fill two to three months ahead — more for exclusive use.
+Spring (April–June) and early autumn (September–October) are ideal: warm, quiet, no summer crowds, and three to four weeks’ notice is usually enough.